Agilatech/rmy85000/README.md

 ```

 ###Operation Notes
 This driver is specifc to the RM Young 85000 series ultrasonic anemometer.
-The hardware measures wind speed from
-0-60 m/s with an accuracy of ±0.1 m/s.
+The hardware measures wind speed from 0-60 m/s with an accuracy of ±0.1 m/s.
 Wind direction is measured from 0-360 degrees with an accuracy of ±3 degrees.

 The hardware interfaces via RS-232 or RS-485, so your hardware must support one of these protocols.
-The serial
-device file is specified in the constructor.
+The serial device file is specified in the constructor.

 ###Dependencies
-* node-gyp
+* node-gyp is used to configure and build

 ###Copyright
 Copyright © 2016 Agilatech.
 All Rights Reserved.